-School begins on Tuesday 5th September at 8.45 am for Year 7 students and Year 11 prefects and Thursday 7th September for Years 8-11.
+School begins on Friday 2nd September at 8.45 am for Year 7 students.

 We are looking forward to working with your family for the next five years and I can give you my assurance that we will do our very best for your child.